 People get glasses because they need them in order to see properly.
 Their eyesight is poor and they squint a lot because it’s a struggle to see things clearly.
 Just keep in mind that not every person’s eyesight is the same.

 Some only need glasses to read.
 Others may need them because they are short sighted — myopia, which means that near objects are seen clearly without glasses but distant objects are blurred.
 The further away the object are, the more blurred they will be.
 While others need them because they are long sighted — hypermetropia/hyperopia, which refers to people who find it harder to see near objects but are better at seeing objects far away.

 I’m near sighted.
 When I was younger I would have to sit in the front row because that was the only way I could see the black board clearly.
 Sometimes when I had to sit in the back I would ask a classmate near me if I could copy their notes and they would kindly let me see it.

 I knew I needed glasses but I was reluctant to get them until my eyesight started to become a bigger problem for me: it was interfering with my education.
 The first time I got them I was surprise at how clear and detail everything was.
-It was like watching a HD television after being so use to the basic crappy and blurry television.
+It was like watching a HD television for the first time after being so use to the basic crappy and low definition television.

 Your Character and Glasses

 Now when it comes to writing about a character that wear glasses keep in mind why they need them and what kind of glasses do they have.
 Is the frame and style of their glasses Wayfarer, Aviator, Cat-eye, Round, Square, Rectangle, Rounded, Oval or Wrap?
 Maybe they can’t afford the more stylish frames so they have to get a basic version of one of those?
 Also, keep in mind the shape of the character’s face because one of the main factors of knowing which glasses to get is knowing what frame can compliment their face.